 - Often feeling the pressure to release small amounts of urine or almost never feel pressure to go to the toilet.

-- Bladder infections through a wrong urinating technique or insuffecient peeing the blatter empty.
+- Bladder infections through a wrong urinating technique or insuffeciently emptying the bladder.

-- Not able to start urination, the need to squeeze to urinate, thin spurting or dripping.
+- Not able to start urinating, the need to squeeze to urinate, thin spurting or dripping.

 The purpose of exercising is to ensure proper coordination of the pelvic floor muscles.
 You need to be able to control stringing up and relaxing these muscles.
-In order to release the urine exercising is necessary and also to able to empty the blatter as well.
+In order to hold the urine, exercising is necessary and also being able to empty the blatter as well.

-The treatment consist of learning good peeing habits and learning to recognize stress and relaxation of the pelvic floor.
+The treatment consists of learning good peeing habits and learning to recognize stress and relaxation of the pelvic floor.